artem-burashnikov/depinspect/README.md

     poetry install
     ```

-5. After the installation is complete, you can use the tool by running this command inside the project root directory:
+5. After the installation is complete, you can use the tool by running this command from within a virtual environment:

     ```sh
-    poetry run depinspect [OPTIONS]
+    depinspect [OPTIONS]
     ```

 ### Usage